 My main work is being Meeting House Warden for Bradford-on-Avon Quaker Meeting.
 In voluntary capacities, I am also webmaster of Experiment with Light, a member of the Experiment with Light Network Steering Group, and Treasurer of Climate Friendly Bradford-on-Avon.

 In my spare time, you may often find me walking or cycling along the Kennet & Avon Canal.
 When staying indoors, I regularly play classical and flamenco guitars.
-Or I just sit down and read a good book, especially Hesse, de Beauvoir, Camus, and Zola.
+Or I just sit down and read a good book by, for example, Hesse, de Beauvoir, Camus, Balzac, Schopenhauer, or Zola.
 One of my ambitions in life is to get through Zola's entire Rougon-Macquart cycle in the original French (I've accomplished 17 books so far, just another three to go).

 back to top of page